 After taking photographs of this magnificent waterway that had offered me so many intriguing thoughts.
 I turned my bike around and then decided to cycle back up the challenging rickety rackety path.
-The mother and son watched me in disbelief as I attempted to navigated up the steep path.
-It was only once I got well out of the sight of them, when I lost my balance and had to push my bike some of the way.
+The mother and son watched me in disbelief as I attempted to navigate up the steep path.
+It was only once I got well out of the sight of them when I lost my balance and had to push my bike some of the way.

 The heat of the day started to intensify.
 I decided to head back.
 On my way, back I got talking to a Swede, who had a Trek bike, we both stopped for a while and chattered away, before heading out on our different tours.

-At half past two I decided to venture out again, I was too eager and just wanted to go out exploring, the place.
+At half past two, I decided to venture out again, I was too eager and just wanted to go out exploring the place.
 I knew before I went out that I’d not had lunch yet, but that was partly because I didn’t feel like having anything to eat.
 I knew this was going to be quite a challenge, let alone in this cruel and unforgiving tropical heat.

 The first temple I visited was Upalithein, a beautiful looking temple.
 A more of a flat square looking one with stone decorations running along its length.
 According to my research, it was believed to have been built by a monk called Upali.
 It contains a Buddha image and many wall paintings.
 According to the northern wall, the paintings were made in 1793, and that it took one year to complete at a cost of 1920 kyats.